 Did you know that it takes up to 2 days and 2 hours to download a 7.5GB movie in Yemen?
 This is how slow the internet could get there.
 Yemen, the poorest Arab country, has the worst internet speed in the world.
 The outraging war has been damaging the communication infrastructure in Yemen ever since it began.
 The Internet was introduced in Yemen in 1996 and up until now, the country’s internet speed has not been improved.
 Moreover, according to IWS, only 24.3% of the population uses the internet.
 Today, Yemen has an average speed of 0.87 Mbps which is considered to be the slowest in the world.

 Are you living in any of the countries listed above?
-If yes, then consider downloading Pinngle App.
+If yes, then consider downloading Pinngle Messenger.
 Pinngle is an instant messaging app that allows you to voice/video call between Pinngle users around the world for free.
-Pinngle App works perfectly in developing countries.
+Pinngle Messenger works perfectly well in developing countries.
 Why?
 Because it is designed to operate with the slowest internet connection even on 2G.
 Moreover, Pinngle is end-to-end-encrypted. which means no third party can intervene with your content or calls.
 Last but not least, Pinngle works in countries where VoIP apps are blocked and saves your battery’s life up to 40 %!

 Also published on Medium.